wipmoore/wipmoore.github.io/_posts/2017-10-28-character-encoding.markdown

 </head>
 ```

-This tells the browser which encoding has been used for document.
+This tells the browser which encoding has been used for the document.
 As soon as the browser see the Content-Type meta tag it stops parsing the document and starts again using the specified encoding so this should be the first entry in the head section.
 The http server should not be responsible for specifying the encoding in the http headers as it is a property of the document and different documents served by the same server may have been written using different encodings.

 ### Byte Order Marks (BOM)